 When you first start up your system, go immediately to the Setup Utility to configure the floppy diskette drives that you have installed.
+See Standard CMOS Feature on page 31 for more information.

 Installing Add-on Cards

 The slots in this mainboard are designed to hold expansion cards and connect them to the system bus.
 Expansion slots are a means of adding or enhancing the mainboard's features and capabilities.
 With these efficient facilities, you can increase the mainboard's capabilities by adding hardware which performs tasks that are not part of the basic system.